-All staff are expected to follow the school's Absence Reporting Procedure when they are absent from work due to illness or injury.
+All staff are expected to follow the school's Absence Reporting Procedure [or state exact title if different] when they are absent from work due to illness or injury.

 This procedure includes notification as early as possible on the first day of absence, keeping the school informed where absence continues, requirements for the provision of 'Statements of Fitness for Work' and procedures on return to work.